Greeshma2903/Greeshma2903/README.md

 ### This is Greeshma 👩

-- I am an Engineering student studying Computer Science as my  major. 👩‍🎓
+- I am an student studying Computer Science Engineering. 👩‍🎓

 - I am interested in Web development and am currently working on my Javascript skills.
+I also like to make simple art/Illustrations.

 - Pronouns : She/Her 😄